Dunnville: History

-Dunnville was the site of a Cayuga settlement called Detgahnegaha'gó:wah.
 The European settlement was originally built as the entrance to the Welland "feeder" canal, and the town once boasted several water-powered mills and a once-bustling canal port.
 The feeder canal closed in the late 1880s, and the last mill was destroyed and replaced with a condominium complex.
 There is an impassable dam at Dunnville which regulates the level of the Grand River at Port Maitland, which, in the 19th century, also helped regulate the level of the Welland Canal (from 1829 to 1887 when the third canal began to intake its water directly from Lake Erie).
 Dunnville was incorporated as a village in 1860 and then as a town in 1900.
 In 1974, the town amalgamated with the Dunn, Canborough, Moulton and Sherbrooke townships into an enlarged Dunville.
 In 2001, Dunnville was amalgamated with Haldimand and half of Nanticoke to form Haldimand.
 What was the incorporated town of Dunnville now consists of Wards 5 and 6 in Haldimand County.